cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

     ![reload icon](../../common/img/reload-icon.png)

-    ***Note:*** If the Playbook execution has not started yet, you might not see any details in the "Provisioning" tab.
+    :heavy_check_mark: ***NOTE*** If the Playbook execution has not started yet, you might not see any details in the "Provisioning" tab.
 Wait a minute and reload once more.

 ### Verify Playbook results